EC528-Fall-2025/AutoSec-Certs/docs/export_directions.md

 - ✅ Access to both ServiceNow instances (source and target)
 - ✅ Admin credentials for both instances
 - ✅ Both instances should ideally be on the same version to avoid compatibility issues
+- ✅ Don't work on the Default update set for production work

 ---